ttomoski/iban-validation-ws/README.md

 Web service with an REST Endpoint which accepts an IBAN number and validates it (https://en.wikipedia.org/wiki/International_Bank_Account_Number#Validating_the_IBAN).

-To run the service, a PostgreSQL database is required to be configured, which will used for retreiving the supported country codes and IBAN lengths for them.

-In the iban-validation-ws/src/main/resources/create_table_and_init_data.sql file, contains the SQL code for creating the needed table and initializing it with some data.
+To run the service into a docker container, execute the following steps:

+Package the application into a jar using the maven package command
+ >./mvnw clean package -DskipTests

+Build the docker image using the following command
+>docker build -t iban-validation-ws .

+Then execute the docker-compose command
+>docker-compose up